TimochiL/todo-list-app/README.md

 Stay focused with an organizable list of the tasks and assignments you need to complete, sortable based on your priorities.

+Use the ⬆ and ⬇ buttons to sort your tasks

 Once you've finished a task, move the task down to the list of completed tasks with the ✔️ button.

 To return the task to the list of in-progress tasks, use the ↩️ button.